7 Ways to Use a Mental Health Survey and Questions to Ask

 “End the stigma” has become a call to action for advocates of mental health understanding, education, research, and treatment.
-The World Health Organization reports that mental health conditions are increasing worldwide, and today 1 in 5 adults live with a mental illness.
+The World Health Organization reports that mental health conditions are increasing worldwide, and today, 1 in 5 adults lives with a mental illness.
 So what does mental illness look like?
 How can mental health be improved?
 What is causing mental health issues?
 Mental health surveys aim to find answers to these questions.

 What is a Mental Health Survey?